MicrosoftDocs/cpp-docs/docs/ide/non-msbuild-projects.md

 ```

 ### Configure debugging parameters with launch.vs.json
 To customize your program’s command line arguments, right-click on the executable in Solution Explorer and select **Debug and Launch Settings**.
-This will create a new `launch.vs.json` file prepopulated with the information about the program you have selected.
+This will open an existing `launch.vs.json` file, or if none exists, it will create a new file prepopulated with the information about the program you have selected.

-To specify additional arguments, just add them in the "args" JSON array as in the following example:
+To specify additional arguments, just add them in the `args` JSON array as shown in the following example:

 ```json
 {